 Most of us sat under the pergola, I added an easy centrepiece of garden orbs.

-I also added some more of my pine cone garland on the pergola, just like I did up on the deck earlier.
+We also added some more of my pine cone garland on the pergola, just like I did up on the deck earlier.

 See more details of how I decorated the deck for fall here.